helm/charts/incubator/elasticsearch/README.md

 Note: to see these changes you will need to update your kibana repo to `image.repository: docker.elastic.co/kibana/kibana` instead of the `oss` version

+## Enabling elasticsearch prometheus monitoring

+Works with `oss` repository defined.
+Prometheus is an open source tool for monitoring metrics.

+Prometheus works by having an operator instance look for servicemonitor objects, which enable the communication between prometheus exporters and the prometheus operator.

+The prometheus exporter runs as a sidecar container within elasticsearch client pod.
+It translates elasticsearch metrics to ones that prometheus can read.

+By default, the servicemonitor object is disabled.
+If you would like to connect internal metrics from elasticsearch to prometheus, set `serviceMonitor.enabled: true`.

 ## Select right storage class for SSD volumes